Permaculture Design Exercise:

 Thistle, Bull (Circium lanceolatum): High in protein as all thistles are but too stickery to eat.
 Indicates Low calcium, iron soils and manganese deficiency.
 In Old English times people used to be hired to do cut-spudding and feed the fodder to cattle.

 Thistle, Canada (Circium arvense): Rich in potassium so good for the compost pile.
-If you but the blossoms just after they have been pollinated the plant bleeds to death.
+If you cut the blossoms just after they have been pollinated the plant bleeds to death.
 If you cut the tops off before pollination the root growth really takes off and it spreads.
+They indicate iron and copper deficiency but also grow in manganese deficient soil (alkaline pH–so clay soil).
+If you decide to treat the area for manganese deficiency, be sure to wear a mask.
+That stuff is toxic to your lungs!

 White Top (Cardaria draba): Indicates lack of attention/cultivation and improper calcium levels in the soil.